 Holding Both Sides of the Conversation: In "Appy Days", Teddy tricks both her mother and Ivy's mother into letting them both go to a senior party by recording a conversation on her phone and playing it back so it appears their mothers are giving their approval.

 Hollywood Genetics: Parents Bob and Amy both have blonde hair and blue eyes, which are recessive genes.
 Yet, PJ is their only blonde-haired, blue-eyed child.
 Gabe and Toby have brown hair and brown eyes.
-Teddy and Charlie are both blonde, but Teddy's eyes are brown and Charlie's are either brown or green.
+Teddy and Charlie are both blonde, but Teddy's eyes are brown and Charlie's are hazel.

 How We Got Here: The episode in which Charlie turns two opens on all four of the Duncan kids in a prison cell.
 Bob and Amy arrive, prompting them to relate the events leading up to their incarceration.